 - 1 cup GF and DF bread crumbs

-- 2 tsp GF and DF Worcestershire sauce
+- 2 teaspoon GF and DF Worcestershire sauce

 Sweet and Sour Sauce Ingredients